-- Mato Tipilia — more commonly known as Devil’s Tower — in Wyoming.
+- Mato Tipila — more commonly known as Devil’s Tower — in Wyoming.

 - Greasy Grass, the site of the Battle of Little Big Horn in Montana.

 - Ft.
-Laramie where Chief Crazy Horse was killed.
+Robinson where Chief Crazy Horse was killed.

 - After each stop, students spend quiet time making journal entries about what they see and learn from these cultural, historical and spiritual sites.

 Back at St. Joseph’s Indian School, the boys’ and girls’ groups convene once again.
 After a prayer service, they spend the last two days of school preparing and sharing a power point presentation about their trip.